Sukanya Samriddhi Yojana (Apply, Age Limit, Calculation)

 Example: You have an FD of INR 80,000 and you invest INR 100,000 in Sukanya Samriddhi Scheme, the total investment amount becomes INR 180,000.
 This is greater than the maximum exemption limit of INR 150,000 defined by 80C.
 Thus, the additional amount (180,000 – 150,000 = 30,000) will be taxed.
 Since FD was made first, it will continue to enjoy full exemption but the investments in Sukanya Samriddhi Scheme will fall under taxation.
 Since, 30,000 will be taxed, the amount of investment in this scheme that will not be taxed is (100,000 – 30,000 = 70,000).

-- For how long do you need to keep investing in Sukanya Samriddhi Account?
+For how long do you need to keep investing ?

 - 50% of the total deposited amount can be prematurely withdrawn.